kenzaelk/Prediction_commodity_prices/README.md

 - **Daily prediction:** Forecast daily commodity prices.
 - **Sentiment Analysis:** Incorporate market sentiment data to refine price predictions.
 - **Multiple Machine Learning Models:** Includes Linear Regression, Random Forest, and more.
-- **Model Evaluation:** Compare models using metrics like RMSE and R-squared.
+- **Model Evaluation:** Compare models using metrics like MSE, MAPE and R-squared.
 - **Calculate the Hurst Exponent (HE) and Local Lyapunov Exponent (LLE)**: Provide insight into the predictability and chaotic nature of the time series data.

 ## Repository Structure